|Located at:||St. Paul Centre|

 |124-24 Ave.
 NE, Calgary, AB|

-TARGET AUDIENCE: K-12 TEACHERS, ADMINISTRATORS, DIVERSE LEARNING LEADERS ARE ENCOURAGED TO ATTEND
+TARGET AUDIENCE: ALL K-4 TEACHERS AND ADMINISTRATORS ARE ENCOURAGED TO ATTEND

 This learning opportunity is being offered through curriculum implementation funding from Alberta Education.